UWCNuclear/UbuntuSetUp/README.md

 # How to install RadWare on Ubuntu

-**step 1.** update libraries by pasting the following on terminal:
+**Step 1.** To install the following libraries, paste:

-    sudo apt update

-and

-    sudo apt upgrade
+     sudo apt-get install gcc make libreadline-dev libgtk2.0-dev libpawlib-lesstif3-dev

-**step 2.** download the RadWare package by copy and paste the following on terminal:
+**Step 2.** Download the RadWare package by pasting the following line in your Ubuntu terminal:

      git clone https://github.com/radforddc/rw05

-**step 3.** install the following libraries, copy and paste on terminal:

-     sudo apt-get install gcc make libreadline-dev libgtk2.0-dev libpawlib-lesstif3-dev

-**step 4.** copy and paste the following on terminal:
+**Step 3.** To set up the Makefile, go to the src directory and copy the Makefile for Linux:

     cd ~/rw05/src
     cp Makefile.linux Makefile

-     gedit Makefile &

-Edit the following lines:
+**Step 4.** Edit the following lines in your Makefile (with "gedit Makefile") to the rw05 directory and your username:

     INSTALL_DIR = ${HOME}/rw05

-    INSTALL = /usr/bin/install -m 0644 -o "username" -g users
+    INSTALL = /usr/bin/install -m 0644 -o USERNAME -g users

-    INSTALL_BIN = /usr/bin/install -m 0755 -o "username" -g users
+    INSTALL_BIN = /usr/bin/install -m 0755 -o USERNAME -g users

-**step 5.** Installation, copy and paste the following on terminal:
+**Step 5.** To compile and install, paste:

     make all

+and then

     sudo make install

-**step 6.** Edit the ~/.bashrc file, copy and paste the following on terminal:

-    gedit ~/.bashrc

-and paste the following lines in your ~/.bashrc file:
+**Step 6.** Paste the following lines in your ~/.bashrc file (with "gedit ~/.bashrc"):

     ## Radware
     #####################################